Curriculum for Wales Summary

 RSE (Relationship and Sex Education):

-We embrace and develop RSE within our school as we believe it has a positive and empowering role in our young people's education and plays a vital role in supporting them to realise the four purposes as part of our whole school approach RSE Code This is achieved by consistent teaching approaches through Jigsaw PSHE, Empathy Lab and Mindfulness/Pause Points yoga.
-We truly believe this is what makes our school unique and ensures a safe environment based on trust and respect for all The Neyland Way.
+We embrace and develop RSE within our school as we believe it has a positive and empowering role in our young people's education and plays a vital role in supporting them to realise the four purposes as part of our whole school approach RSE Code This is achieved by consistent teaching approaches through Jigsaw PSHE.
+We truly believe this is what makes our school unique and ensures a safe environment based on trust and respect for all.
+This is reflected in our Trauma Informed Schools Accreditation Award.

 RVE (Religious Values and Ethics):